 Changes to the ways we work during the Coronavirus (COVID-19) emergency.

 We want to do our best to keep you and our staff safe during the emergency and your visit to the practice.
-To do this we have had to make some changes to the way we work.
-Below are some of the current alterations you may notice but these may change again as experience and guidance develops.
+To do this we have made some changes to the way we work.
+Below are some of the things may notice.
+Although the COVID-19 restrictions are being relaxed on July 19th the practice, like most healthcare providers, will be continuing to operate in this way.

 - Before your actual visit to the practice we will try to speak to you personally and send, electronically wherever possible, information to you.
 Some of this will need to be completed and returned to us before your visit.